Sleep Apnea in Pregnancy

 Treatment Options During Pregnancy

-Managing sleep apnea during pregnancy depends on the severity of the condition and the stage of pregnancy.
+Managing sleep apnoea during pregnancy depends on the severity of the condition and the stage of pregnancy.
 A combination of medical support and lifestyle adjustments is often recommended to ensure safety for both mother and baby.

 CPAP therapy

-For moderate to severe obstructive sleep apnea, Continuous Positive Airway Pressure (CPAP) therapy is the most common treatment.
+For moderate to severe obstructive sleep apnoea, Continuous Positive Airway Pressure (CPAP) therapy is the most common treatment.
 It helps keep airways open during sleep by delivering a steady flow of air through a mask.
 CPAP is considered safe for pregnant women and can improve sleep quality, oxygen levels, and daytime energy.

 Lifestyle changes